mm14kwn/rail_connections/README.md

 # Counting train connections to UK stations

-Very rough python module to input station codes into traintimes.org.uk website via URL and scrape the results to get connection details.
+Very rough python module to input station codes into ~~traintimes.org.uk~~ mobile national rail enquiries (after traintimes.org.uk developer requested a change) website via URL and scrape the results to get connection details.
 Probably shouldn't be used too much as each run requires sending a website query for every single UK rail station.
 It also takes forever to run and has a number of issues with the calculations.
+It should now count connections properly and also give journey times.

 ## Requirements